fisapool/mac-precision-touchpad/README.md

 1. Check if all mock files are present
 2. Ensure the test configuration is correct
-3. Run the `check_structure.ps1` script to verify your environment
+3. Run the `check_structure.ps1` script to verify your environment # Mac-Trackpad